Murder of Isabella Nardoni: Murder

 Apartment where Alexandre Nardoni and Anna Carolina Jatobá lived with Isabella, Cauã, and Pietro, before Isabella was thrown from the sixth floor (left side, grey window).

-At approximately 22:30 BRT on 29 March 2008, Isabella de Oliveira Nardoni fell from the sixth floor of Edifício London, an apartment building in São Paulo, where her father, Alexandre Nardoni, lived with his wife, Anna Carolina Jatobá, and their two sons, Cauã and Pietro.
+At approximately 22:30 BRT on 29 March 2008, Isabella fell from the sixth floor of Edifício London, an apartment building in Vila Guilherme, north São Paulo, where Nardoni lived with Jatobá, now his wife, and their two sons, Cauã and Pietro.
 She was found in the front garden of the building in cardiac arrest.
 Rescue personnel attempted resuscitation for 34 minutes but were unsuccessful, and Isabella died on the way to the hospital.
 Nardoni and Jatobá were taken to a local police station for questioning.

 Nardoni told police that when the family arrived at the building, Isabella was already asleep, so he carried her upstairs while Jatobá remained in the car with their sons.
 According to his account, he placed Isabella in the guest room, turned on a bedside lamp as well as a light in the boys' room, locked the door, and went back downstairs.
 After bringing Jatobá and the children upstairs, he said he noticed that the light in Isabella's room was on, but she was no longer in bed.
 Nardoni claimed she had been alone in the room for about five to ten minutes.
 He stated that he discovered a hole in the window's safety net, looked outside, and saw Isabella's body on the ground.
 He then told Jatobá to call her father, and she also phoned Nardoni's father.

 In an interview, Isabella's mother, Ana Carolina de Oliveira, said that Jatobá was "hysterical" when she called, repeatedly screaming that Isabella had fallen.
 Oliveira initially believed that Isabella had fallen into the building's pool and told Jatobá to attempt CPR.
 When Oliveira arrived at the scene and saw the severity of her daughter's injuries, she avoided moving her for fear of causing further harm.
 She reported kissing Isabella and telling her to remain calm and that everything would be all right.

 Isabella was transported to a hospital but succumbed to her injuries.